 Can we do less?
 A family who lost has no choice but to face the future that has been altered beyond recognition in pain and grief.
 And yet a wife had the courage to bring a father back to life if only for a short time to her son that would never know him.

 They must forge ahead facing a future that is indelibly changed.
 Tell them a story about the person you knew so that they remain alive in memory if only for a short while until maybe, we can all know who was lost instead of knowing the numbers.

 Tell the families, tell the Nation, and tell the People, so that maybe the fallen will not be just numbers.
 So that the numbers we represent are not just lines on a budget graph to spend and replace.
 We are not just dollars to save by cutting benefits.

 Then maybe the People will understand the true courage of war, the courage of a family to continue onward knowing that they had paid it full measure for us all.

-This article was originally published on the Havok Journal on August 4, 2014.
+This first appeared in The Havok Journal on August 4, 2014.

 Scott Faith is a veteran of a half-dozen combat deployments and has served in several different Special Operations units over the course of his Army career.
 Scott’s writing focuses largely on veterans’ issues, but he is also a big proponent of Constitutional rights and has a deep interest in politics.
 He often allows other veterans who request anonymity to publish their work under his byline.
 Scott welcomes story ideas and feedback on his articles and can be reached at firstname.lastname@example.org.